de-nets/MoveToSignal/README.md

 * Only tested on Android
 * No group text support
-* The commands below were run on MacOS
+* The commands below were run on macOS
 * Before you begin make sure you:
   * backup Signal before you begin
   * have written down the 30 digit backup code